-11. Any employee who violates the subject to discipline, up to and nis policy or uses the electronic including discharge. nail system for improper purposes shall be Date of Adoption: February 26, 2015 Legal Reference: NA Legal Reference.
-1VA Ratified by the Board of Directors on September 23, 2015
+11. Any employ purposes s yee who violates this policy hall be subject to discipline, or uses the electronic mail system up to and including discharge. for improper Date of Adoption: I February 26, 2015 Ratified by the Board of Di Legal Reference: NA rectors on September 23, 2015